 6.14.2 Avoidance mechanisms for language users

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 subclause 6.14.5.
+Follow the guidance contained in ISO/IEC 24772-1 subclause 6.14.5.

 When accessing data objects directly by using memoryview(), make sure that the data pointed to remains valid until it is no longer needed.